JPMORGAN STRATEGIC INCOME OPPORTUNITIES FUND

 Complement your core.

-- Maximizes the insights of lead portfolio manager Bill Eigen and his proven team of absolute return investors with niche market expertise.
+- Lead portfolio manager Bill Eigen maximizes the insights of his proven team of absolute return investors with niche market expertise.

 PERFORMANCE DURING PERIODS OF RATE VOLATILITY